jonas1ara/73/Problems/Linked-lists/Reorder-List/README.md

 # Reorder List:

-This directory contains implementations of the "Reorder List" problem in the C++ and C# languages.
-Each implementation splits, reverses, and interleaves the list in `O(n)` time and `O(1)` extra space.
+This directory contains an implementation of the "Reorder List" problem in C#.
+The implementation splits, reverses, and interleaves the list in `O(n)` time and `O(1)` extra space.

 ## Problem description